habitat-sh/habitat/www/source/blog/2017-08-15-Packaging-a-Website-with-Nginx-and-Habitat.html.md

         ├── default.toml
         └── plan.sh

-With our server plan, the goal is to produce a package that defines a service capable of serving the pages of our web site &mdash; specifically, the one we just built into our `hello-hab-site` package &mdash; and we can use [Habitat's `core/nginx` package](https://bldr.habitat.sh/#/pkgs/core/nginx) to do exactly that.
+With our server plan, the goal is to produce a package that defines a service capable of serving the pages of our website &mdash; specifically, the one we just built into our `hello-hab-site` package &mdash; and we can use [Habitat's `core/nginx` package](https://bldr.habitat.sh/#/pkgs/core/nginx) to do exactly that.

 We'll do so by composing a new plan that *depends* on `core/nginx`, bundle an Nginx configuration file with it, and expose some configurable properties to allow us to set things like ports, document roots and so on according to our needs.
 Let's start with the plan file.